alexabate/alexabate.github.io/_posts/2016-11-05-movie-lens.md

 Using the top-10 most similar items with an item-item collaborative filtering approach seems to perform the best!

-To be continued .... to play with one or more of: user bias, matrix factorisation, additional features!
+To be continued .... to play with one or more of: matrix factorisation, additional features!